Making The Daniel Project - pt 2

 Where Was The Daniel Project Filmed?

-Jeremy Hitchen was finally filmed at the home of Stewart and Deborah Menelaws (kitchen scene), while a number of finishing interviews were completed in London where a suite was hired and converted into a studio over a period of days.
+A number of other interviews were conducted in London where a suite was hired and converted into a studio over a period of days.

-The Daniel Project & Misinformation
+The Daniel Project and Misinformation

 The Daniel Project is a Religious Film

 False: The Daniel Project television documentary was developed in 2001 and was finally produced by the end of 2010.
 The documentary promotional teaser-trailer was first shown at the Cannes Film Festival (from 2006) in a bid to attract an international distributor.
-The film's message is simply to ask, "Are we here by chance or design and does the Biblical record hold information that claims to outline our beginning and end?"and put more simply Are we living in the "end times"?
+The film's message is simply to ask, "Are we here by chance or design and does the Biblical record hold information that claims to outline our beginning and end?" or put more simply Are we living in the "end times"?

 The Daniel Project is a Christian DVD